thanushpatlolla/MNIST-NN/README.md

 A complete implementation of a neural network from scratch using only NumPy for image classification on MNIST and CIFAR-10 datasets.
 This project demonstrates the fundamentals of deep learning by implementing all core components manually.

-Taught me a lot about all the core features used in most deep neural networks (other than residual connections and batch/layer norm, will be done in future projects).
+Taught me a lot about all the math behind core features used in most deep neural networks.
 Also helped me understand hyperparameter optimization.

 Does quite well on MNIST but struggles on CIFAR-10 as expected when we don't use a CNN.